 We thank the anonymous referee for their comments.
 This work has been funded by Millennium Nucleus ERIS NCN2021_017.
-DDBS thanks Jorge González López and Kurt Walsen for the constructive discussions that made this project even more intriguing.
-DDBS also thanks ANID (Beca Doctorado Nacional, Folio 21220843) and Universidad Diego Portales for the financial support provided.
-PJ thanks the Stromlo Distinguished Visitor Program at the ANU.
-PBT acknowledges partial funding by Fondecyt-ANID 1200703/2020, ANID Basal Project FB210003 and ERIS Millenium Nucleus.
-We acknowledge the use of the Ladgerda Cluster (Fondecyt 1200703/2020), and the National Laboratory for HPC (NLHPC).
-JGJ acknowledges support from CONICYT/ANID-PFCHA/Doctorado Nacional/2021-21210846 and the CONICYT Basal project AFB-170002.
+D.D.B.S. thanks Jorge González López and Kurt Walsen for the constructive discussions that made this project even more intriguing.
+D.D.B.S. also thanks ANID (Beca Doctorado Nacional, Folio 21220843) and Universidad Diego Portales for the financial support provided.
+P.J. is grateful to the Stromlo Distinguished Visitor Program at ANU.
+P.B.T. acknowledges partial funding by Fondecyt-ANID 1200703/2020.
+We acknowledge the use of the Ladgerda Cluster (Fondecyt 1200703/2020) and the National Laboratory for HPC (NLHPC).
+J.G.J. acknowledges support from CON-ICYT/ANID-PFCHA/Doctorado Nacional/2021-21210846 and the CONICYT Basal project AFB-170002.
 E.J.J. acknowledges support from FONDECYT Iniciación en investigación 2020 Project 11200263.
+A.R.A. acknowledges support from DICYT through grant 062319RA.